 Some of our staff first came to us as students, interns or volunteers and valued the works so much they came back as professionals.

 1986: Clara Bell Duval Reproductive Freedom Award To our earliest public supporter when we opened and later longtime counselor Lois Slutter for her activism and service on behalf of abortion patients.

 1990: Clara Bell Duval Reproductive Freedom Award To our director and founder, Sylvia ‘Rusty’ Stengle, for championing the reproductive rights of women and their families for two decades, since before the Roe v.
 Wade decision legalizing abortion.

 1992: YWCA Leadership Award To our Executive Director and founder, Sylvia ‘Rusty’ Stengle for political action and community education about reproductive rights.

+2008: Abortion Conversation Project Vision Award For the person or persons who challenge the stigma of abortion in everyday practice.
 This is the first time this award was given to a clinic staff as a group, for their team effort both in the clinic and in the community, for their work to de-stigmatize abortion.
 We were so honored…

 2010: PA Diversity Network Honor Award To the Allentown Women’s Center for commitment and direct services promoting the health and welfare of the LBT (Lesbian, Bi-sexual, and Transgender) community.

 2012: Philadelphia Women’s Medical Fund Rosie Jimenez Award To Our Executive Director from 1998-2011, Jennifer Boulanger, for standing firm in dedication and bravery, providing abortion services despite persecution from anti-choice groups.

 1978: We provide our first abortion services, to four patients, after three months of remodeling a space on the corner of Highway 22 and Airport Road in Allentown.
 We are the first and still the only independent abortion clinic in northeastern Pennsylvania, serving a 20 county region and nearby New Jersey.

 1979: We are closed down capriciously by the local zoning board, which is being hounded by anti-abortion activists, under threat of high fines.
-We fight, successfully, to re-open our doors though a court order.
+We fought, successfully, to re-open our doors though a court order.

-2012: We protect our patients and staff by moving to a secluded site in the Lehigh Valley Industrial Park in Bethlehem.
+2012: We protected our patients and staff by moving to a secluded site in the Lehigh Valley Industrial Park in Bethlehem.
 It has a convenient location and a large private parking lot, along with expanded newly remodeled space equipped with the best in modern medical equipment.